brown/swank-client/README.md

 # Swank Client

-Swank Client is a Common Lisp implementation of the client side of the Slime/Swank debugging protocol.
-Emacs uses the Swank protocol to communicate with a Lisp system when a user runs the Slime IDE.
-The protocol is useful independently of Emacs because it allows a client to evaluate expressions on a remote Lisp that's running a Swank server.
+Swank Client is a Common Lisp implementation of the client side of the Swank debugging protocol used by [Slime](https://en.wikipedia.org/wiki/SLIME), a [GNU Emacs](https://www.gnu.org/software/emacs) mode that implements an IDE for Lisp programming.
+Emacs uses the Swank protocol to communicate with a Lisp system when a user runs the IDE, but the protocol is useful independently of Emacs because it allows a client to evaluate expressions on a remote Lisp that's running a Swank server.

+Swank Client is used by [Swank Crew](https://github.com/brown/swank-crew) to implement a Slime IDE for developing distributed algorithms in Lisp.

 ## The Swank Client API